Bay County FL Jail

 Satellite View of Bay County FL Jail

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Bay County FL Jail so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

-The Bay County FL Jail is a detention center located at 5700 Star Ln Panama City, FL which is operated locally by the Bay County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Bay Co Jail is a detention center located at 5700 Star Ln Panama City, FL which is operated locally by the Bay County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Bay County accepts inmates from surrounding towns, Panama City Police Department, and the US Marshal's Service.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for Florida here.

 Inmate Locator